ntwyman/docker_files/README.md

 ## gnu-riscv

-This image is not used for development but build the [GNU riscv gcc toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
+This image is not used for development.
+It builds the [GNU riscv gcc toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 Leaves tools in `/opt/riscv/`.

 Might be better to build to a mountable volume... currently just copy directly from this image.